Brexit latest. UK Election called for 12th December.Read more

 Low savings and high consumer borrowing and debt levels reduce the supply of funds for investment in manufacturing as well as raise long term interest rates.

 As illustrated by the MEC diagram, demand for investment falls when rates are high because of the higher opportunity cost of investing.
-Typically, UK rates are higher than those of the UK’s main competitors, including the USA, Japan and the EU area.
+Typically, over the long term, UK rates have been marginally higher than those of the UK’s main competitors, including the USA, Japan and the euro-area (EA-19).